 Clear button resets the selection.

 Another way of improving tracking quality is smoothing the results.
-It can help to avoid jitter of motion, transformations and camera movement.
+It can help to avoid jitter of motion, transformations, rotations and face changes.
 On the tab

 Smoothing you can find the controls for it.
 Note that changes in smoothing has to be made prior to tracking process.
 If you’ve already done tracking and want to add smoothing, you can press

-The output of FaceTracker node is morphed and translated 3D model you’ve passed on its input.
+The output of FaceTracker node is morphed and translated 3D model you’ve passed to its input.
 Usually you just use it connecting FaceTracker output to the

 geo input of the next node in the chain.